ckeditor/ckeditor4-docs/guides/dev/deep_dive/unsupported_environments/README.md

 ## Changing the `env.isCompatible` Flag

-By default, in CKEditor &lt;4.4.8 the CKEDITOR.env.isCompatible flag was set to `true` when a supported environment is detected.
+By default, in CKEditor &lt;4.4.8 the {@linkapi CKEDITOR.env.isCompatible CKEDITOR.env.isCompatible} flag was set to `true` when a supported environment is detected.
 When you, however, manually set it to `true` in your configuration, CKEditor would be enabled in all environments, including the unsupported ones.

-In CKEditor 4.5 and beyond, the CKEDITOR.env.isCompatible flag is set to `true` for all environments except the explicitly blacklisted ones.
+In CKEditor 4.5 and beyond, the {@linkapi CKEDITOR.env.isCompatible CKEDITOR.env.isCompatible} flag is set to `true` for all environments except the explicitly blacklisted ones.

-This flag is checked only in functions creating an editor instance, like CKEDITOR.replace, CKEDITOR.inline, or CKEDITOR.appendTo.
-This means that the flag can be modified before creating an editor instance, but after the `<script>` tag that adds the CKEditor script to the page.
+This flag is checked only in functions creating an editor instance, like {@linkapi CKEDITOR.replace CKEDITOR.replace}, {@linkapi CKEDITOR.inline CKEDITOR.inline}, or {@linkapi CKEDITOR.appendTo CKEDITOR.appendTo} This means that the flag can be modified before creating an editor instance, but after the `<script>` tag that adds the CKEditor script to the page.
 For example:

 	<script src="ckeditor/ckeditor.js"></script>
 	<script>